Read on to learn about addiction recovery from the point of view of the Mormon religion.

 The ARP is a drug and alcohol addiction treatment program that features an LDS adaptation of the traditional 12-Step recovery model that focuses on the Mormon understanding of Christ’s Atonement and the power of repentance.
 The guide used in the ARP was written with support from Church leaders and counseling professionals by those who have suffered from addiction and who have experienced the miracle of recovery through the Atonement of Jesus Christ.
 The steps are as follows:14

 If you are looking to take back control of your life and overcome addiction, reach out today.
 Our team can help guide you down the path towards recovery and overcome whatever addiction plagues your day-to-day life.
-Contact us for more information on the healing journey with Blueprints for Recovery.
+Contact us for more information on the healing journey with The PAC Program.